49ers vs. Seahawks prediction, odds, spread: 2026 NFL divisional round picks by proven model

 How to make 49ers vs. Seahawks picks

-SportsLine's model is going Over on the total, projecting 50 combined points.
-It also says one side of the spread hits in over 50% of simulations.
+SportsLine's model is going Over on the total, projecting 49 combined points.
+It also says one side of the spread is the better value.
 You can only get the pick at SportsLine.

-So who wins Seahawks vs. 49ers, and which side of the spread hits over 50% of the time?
+So who wins Seahawks vs. 49ers, and which side of the spread is the better value?
 Visit SportsLine now to see which side of the 49ers vs. Seahawks spread to jump on, all from the advanced model that finished up over $7,000 on its NFL picks since its inception, and find out.